brainhack-school2020/koudyk_bhs_project/README.md

 ![](images/visualization__example.gif)

 ## Summary
-A Python package that create a dynamic visualization the use of methods in citation networks over time.
+A Python package that creates a dynamic visualization the use of methods in citation networks over time.

 ## Project definition

 ### Background
 Methods can influence results in fMRI research (e.g., Carp, 2012; Eklund et al., 2016; Glatard et al., 2015).
-If methods influence results, then methodological trends may stystematically influence results.
+If methods influence results, then methodological trends may systematically influence results.
 In order to explore this problem space, I thought it might be helpful to visualize methodological trends in fMRI research.

 ### Purpose
 The purpose of this project was to make a Python package that could create a citation network for a given field, colored by methods used by papers in that field.
 Such a figure would be created for each year in a range, so that one can see the development of the network and the use of methods over time.
 Using this package to look at research using fMRI, I hope to observe whether methods correspond to groupings of papers in the citation network.